-Roundhouse performs music from a variety of genres using bluegrass instrumentation; bass, guitar, mandolin, and banjo.
+Roundhouse performs music from a variety of genres using bluegrass instrumentation; bass, guitar, mandolin, and fiddle.
 Duet, trio and quartet harmonies are integral to the Roundhouse sound; working out interesting and unique arrangements are of special interest to the band members.
 Bluegrass, folk, southern and classic rock, a capella, gospel, country, blazing instrumentals and original compositions all appear in the band's repertoire!

 Ron Leavitt is the founder of The Roundhouse band which he established in 1995.

 Originally trained as a classical musician playing trumpet in Orchestra, dance band and marching bands he changed to mandolin in college so that he could play with his roommates who played guitar and lutes.

 In 1978 when his major Professor at University of Arizona took him to see Bill Monroe at the Old Tucson movie set he became hooked on bluegrass music and the Bluegrass mandolin style of Bill Monroe .